 However, staying in a hotel gives you a couple of benefits.
 You can enjoy complete privacy, great services and amenities, room service, housekeeping, and sometimes in-house restaurants.
 All-in-all, if comfort and a bit of luxury are what you’re looking for, hotels are a pricey but great option.

 Just like in every other city, getting a taxi or a rental car is the most expensive way of getting around.
-This should only be considered if you’ve got a larger travel budget.
-Using the metro, subway and bus instead will keep the money in your pocket.
+This should only be considered if you have a larger travel budget.
+Using the metro, subway, and bus instead will keep the money in your pocket.
 And of course, walking and renting a bike is always an option too.

 Train Travel in Vienna